Now can we fix California's school facilities?

 California's ramshackle schools

 School facilities can last a long time, but not forever.
 It has been a long time since the state of California invested significantly in them.
-In 2020, the state was on the cusp of acting on the problem, but fate intervened.
+In 2020, the state was on the cusp of acting on the problem, but bad luck intervened.

-The state legislature had asked voters to approve the California School and College Facilities Bond, which would have provided billions for the purpose.
-The timing was awful.
+The state legislature had asked voters to approve the California School and College Facilities Bond.
+It would have provided billions for the purpose, but the timing was awful.
 The measure reached voters just as the dramatic quarantine of the Diamond Princess made America aware of a scary new threat with a strange name: COVID-19.
 Assigned the unlucky number 13, the measure failed.

-This post explains how school facilities are paid for in California, and provides some context for the possible bond measure.
+This post takes a step back to explain how school facilities are paid for in California, along with some context for the current bond measure.

 Grown fast, built fast